 Now more than ever postgraduate qualifications in Interpreting and/or Translation are in high demand.
 Many of our graduates work immediately as free-lance professionals, some even choosing to launch their own agencies.
 Others have recently secured employment in higher education (e.g. in China, Jordan, Iraq, Brazil, University of Glasgow, University of East Anglia, QUB), advertising agencies, as well as private and public companies and institutions.
-Queen’s is ranked in the top 140 in the world for graduate prospects (QS Graduate Employability Rankings 2020)
+Queen’s is ranked 11th in the UK for graduate prospects (Times and Sunday Times Good University Guide 2022) Queen’s is ranked in the top 170 in the world for graduate prospects (QS Graduate Employability Rankings 2022)

 A 2.1 Honours degree or equivalent qualification acceptable to the University.
 While a Master’s degree (or equivalent qualification acceptable to the University) is not essential, it is desirable and applicants without this qualification will be considered on a case-by-case basis.

 For information on international qualification equivalents, please check the specific information for your country.

 Evidence of an IELTS* score of 6.5, with not less than 5.5 in any component, or an equivalent qualification acceptable to the University is required. *Taken within the last 2 years.